-Gordon Menzies will adhere to the following rules on paper and other hard copy materials:
+GORDON WIGNALL will adhere to the following rules on paper and other hard copy materials:

-- 1. Gordon menzies will not remove client files or data from Chambers for any other reason than carrying out legitimate processing activities. - 2.
-All files or case papers leaving Chambers are to be stored in an appropriately secured bag or box which remains under the control of the responsible person at all times. - 3.
+- 1. GORDON WIGNALL will not remove client files or data from Chambers for any other reason than carrying out legitimate processing activities. - 2.
+All files or case papers leaving Chambers are to be carried or stored under the control of the responsible person at all times. - 3.
 Case files or papers will never be left freely available in any common area where they may be read by other individuals, e.g. unattended in court, in advocates' rooms in courthouses, in coffee shops, or at home. - 4.
 Case files will not be left in a position where another person entering the room or looking through a window might inadvertently read them. - 5.
 Case files will never be read or worked on in public where they can be overlooked by members of the public, including working on phones or laptops. - 6.
-Case files may be worked on at home provided that the material is put away in a non-portable container when not in use.
-There will be appropriate physical security measures in place any files are stored for example, the use of burglar alarms and / or a lock on the room the files are in. - 7.
+Case files may be worked on at home.
+There will be appropriate physical security measures in place. - 7.
 All case files will be moved securely.
 On public transport case files will not be left unattended.
 If travelling by private car, where practicable, they will be kept out of sight and stored as inconspicuously as possible.
 Case files should not be left in a car unattended except where the risk is less of a risk than them being taken away.
 Case files should never be left in a car overnight. - 8.
-Gordon Menzies will not dispose of hard copy papers that contain any client data outside of Chambers, including handwritten notes, post-its etc. All hard copy paper
+GORDON WIGNALL will not dispose of hard copy papers that contain any client data outside of Chambers, including handwritten notes, post-its etc. All hard copy paper disposals will take place in Chambers to meet confidential waste standards by secure shredding.

-- disposals will take place in Chambers to meet confidential waste standards by secure shredding. - 9.
-When no longer needed for the purpose of work off the premises of Chambers, all hard copy papers will be returned to Chambers as quickly as reasonably possible.
+9. When no longer needed for the purpose of work off the premises of Chambers, all hard copy papers will be returned to Chambers as quickly as reasonably possible.